Characters of Final Fantasy X and X-2: Leblanc Syndicate

 The Leblanc Syndicate is a group of sphere hunters based in Guadosalam, and a rival of the Gullwings.
 Leblanc (ルブラン, Ruburan), the arrogant leader of the Syndicate, became a sphere hunter because of her infatuation with Meyvn Nooj.
-The syndicate is composed of Ormi (ウノー, Unō), Logos (サノー, Sanō), and others who were all outcasts in some fashion until Leblanc helped them out.
+The syndicate is composed of Ormi (ウノー, Unō), Logos (サノー, Sanō), and others who were outcasts in some fashion until Leblanc helped them.
 As a result, they follow Leblanc out of dependence and gratitude.
 After learning that Vegnagun is hidden beneath Bevelle, Leblanc decides to team up with the Gullwings to infiltrate the city.
 When Vegnagun retreats from Bevelle and Nooj disappears, Leblanc becomes depressed and goes to search for Nooj; she eventually joins the Gullwings to get into the Farplane, find Nooj, and help fight Vegnagun.